yGuard - Java™ Bytecode Obfuscator and Shrinker

 .classfiles from reverse engineering by replacing package, class, method, and field names with inexpressive characters.
 If afterwards the obfuscated

-.classfiles are decomplied, it will be extremely diffcult to derive the original purpose of the obfuscated code entities.
+.classfiles are decompiled, it will be extremely difficult to derive the original purpose of the obfuscated code entities.

 As an additional side-effect, name obfuscation will significantly reduce the size of your application, depending on the chosen mapping scheme.